Port Stanley Terminal Rail: Present day

-Trains leave the Port Stanley railway station on most weekends (and daily during July and August except Monday and Tuesday) for an hour-long ride that ends up just south of St. Thomas.
+Trains leave the Port Stanley railway station on most weekends (and daily during July and August except Monday and Tuesday) for an hour-long ride that ends up just south of St. Thomas in Whites.
 Additionally, a number of special train rides are scheduled throughout the year, like the Santa Express which runs in December and the Murder Mystery series.
-It runs seasonally as it does't run between mid-December and mid-April.
+It runs seasonally as it doesn't run between mid-December and mid-April.

 The PSTR railway is classified as a tourist railway with all passenger boarding done in Port Stanley.

 The line is run and maintained through volunteer effort.